 Document Convention

 This BRD document follows global standards to ensure clarity, consistency, and effective communication.
 It will serve as general guidelines, and is adapted to suit this project and SM’s requirements.
 The standards followed to develop this document are well-structured and clear that effectively communicates the business requirements to stakeholders and project teams.
 This project will be managed using effective frameworks and proven methodologies such as AGILE and PRINCE2, to help increase the visibility, adaptability, alignment, product quality, business value and customer satisfaction.
-It will also help to decrease the .
+It will also help to decrease the risk of overtime and over budget.
 These methodologies will help to focus on delivering value in short cycles, known as sprints or iterations.
 Agile methodology embraces flexibility, adaptability, and collaboration, allowing for changing requirements and continuous improvement.

 PRINCE2 (Projects in Controlled Environments) is a structured project management methodology widely used in government and large organizations.
 This methodology will provide a comprehensive framework with defined processes, roles, and documentation requirements, ensuring clear project governance.